Our Patron, President

 and Vice Presidents

 Our Council members bring a wide range of skills and knowledge together to help us work for the protection and enhancement of the New Forest.

 Could you become a Council member and a part of our campaigning team?

 We’re here to protect, restore and stand up for the New Forest.

-For 150 years we have been dedicated to ensuring the long-term protection of the special qualities of the Forest, including its flora, fauna and cultural heritage.
+For 150 years we have been dedicated to ensuring the long-term protection of the special qualities of the Forest, including its flora, fauna, fungi and cultural heritage.

 Our vision of the New Forest is a unique naturally beautiful yet living and changing place in which strong elements of tranquillity and wilderness are maintained despite the increasing pressures from the demands of local population, recreation and infrastructure.
 It is a vision of countryside and coast free from pollution, with a minimum of intrusion; an ancient unenclosed landscape set in a wider matrix of diverse, unspoiled countryside including historic settlements and character villages, with long-term ecological and cultural ties to the Forest.

 Our vision of the Forest requires a viable commoning community as a vital part of our cultural heritage and an essential element to maintain the ecological habitat of the Forest.
 A strong rural community must be sustained by commoning, forest management and appropriate local trades and industry.

 We visualise the unenclosed landscape as a functioning biological system whose component heathlands, bogs, woods and other habitats are protected against abrupt change, while responding slowly to the grazing of commoners’ animals and deer which shape their distinctive character.
 It is a landscape maintained by sensitive land management, restrained from overuse and where damage in the past is reversed by remedial action.